iotaledger/iota/RUST_CONVENTIONS.md

 Generally speaking, `mod.rs` files should contain little or no code.

 <small>NOTE: In situations where a module folder should logically contain functionality, create a file with the same
-name as the containing folder and re-export it’s members in `mod.rs`.
+name as the containing folder and re-export it’s members in <code>mod.rs</code>.

     something
         ├ mod.rs <-- pub use something::*;